Alexander Patch: Mediterranean and European Theaters

 Patch stayed in command of the Seventh Army through the end of the war in Europe in May 1945, leading the Seventh Army in Operation Undertone through the Siegfried Line, over the Rhine, and then the Western Allied invasion of Germany into southern Germany.
 By war's end forward elements sprawled as far afield as Austria and northern Italy.

 In August 1945, Patch returned to the United States to take command of the Fourth Army headquartered at Fort Sam Houston, Texas, but bound for the expected invasion of Japan.

-Patch was hospitalized with lung problems in November and died a week later.
+Patch was hospitalized with pneumonia in November and died a week later.